 Also note that Instant Articles in a user’s news feed are organized by the same criteria for ranking standard articles on the mobile web.

 Feed content ranks stories based on a number of factors.
-These factors include the amount of people reading or clicking/tapping on a story and length of time spent reading the story.
+These factors include the number of people reading or clicking/tapping on a story and the length of time spent reading the story.